NEVI

 Khakindra Bhandari

-Khakindra Bhandari works as a Field Assistant in Bardiya with NEVI on Project GANESHA, supporting field operations, data collection and community coordination for development projects, helping to ensure decisions are grounded in what is really happening on the routes and in local communities.
+Khakindra Bhandari works as a Field Assistant in Bardiya with NEVI on Project GANESHA, supporting field operations, data collection, and community coordination for development projects, helping ensure decisions are grounded in what is actually happening on the routes and in local communities.

 Khakindra is excited to partner with Global Solutions to improve project impact and achieve better results together, combining local field knowledge with new clean-mobility solutions.

-Outside of work, she enjoys travelling, music and learning new things, bringing curiosity and openness into the way she approaches her role.
+Outside of work, she enjoys travelling, music, and learning new things, bringing curiosity and openness to her approach to her role.